officialnico/py-tutorial/open_sesame.md

   `len("random string")` will return the number of characters in that string

-  in conclusion: len() is a useful function for finding the length of things, specially useful in this scenarario the reason why i used the range function was because it was easier to understand in this case and I'm not sure the other method can be applied here range is simpler than the other way so keep it in mind when you get stuck 👌
+  in conclusion: len() is a useful function for finding the length of things, specially useful when dealing with `range()` in for loops the reason why i used the range function was because it was easier to understand in this case and easy to manipulate the elements based on index, this is good when you want to take some element, modify it, and **replace** the element previously in it's place 👌

   ###### using len() in a range(start, finish) for loop:
  this is needed in our case of splitting every element up by the comma, but still keeping it in the 'rows' list